hadilou/fatihzor.github.io/_posts/2016-05-15-CSharp-DialogResult.md

 ### Istanbul/Turkey 2016

-   Have you ever heard about Microsoft Turkey Summer School?
-                    No or Yes I have heard but I don’t know a lot about it!....You are at the right place for that..
                     So what is Microsoft Summer school?
 You will probably say a summer school organized by Microsoft Turkey!!But keep calm that is not the right definition for that.
 More than a simple summer school, it can replace your internship, it builds bridges between students and public figures such as CEOs,